 Pro Tip: A fair number of marketers are known to use alt-tags as another place to boost their keyword count for search engine optimization.
 While this might look good on your analytics report, this is not helpful to your customers who rely on alt-tags to learn more about your business.
 This feature for people, not metrics.

 Lastly, using images or video content that flashes is inadvisable.
 Many types of bright, flashing animations or lights can trigger photosensitive conditions in afflicted viewers, such as epileptic seizures and migraines.

 Some of your brand’s audience may not, due to age or motor impairments, be able to use a mouse or keyboard to navigate your digital marketing materials.
 What you can do to optimize your website for these users is ensure your operable and navigable settings follow the Web Content Accessibility Guidelines.
 The Web Accessibility Initiative who created these guidelines has regularly updated information and instructions for all stages of the technical web content process: development, content, and end-user.

 Pro Tip: To enable keyboard navigation, structure the underlying source code to correctly order the content and navigation.
 Using CSS can control visual aspects of the elements to do this.
 Also, make sure to allow users to bypass navigation windows if there are too many links in drop downs.
 Some key keyboard shortcuts to know are:

 Inclusivity is the foundation of marketing: every customer is valued, no matter their background.
 Your digital marketing efforts deserve to be seen by everyone!
-By making sure your brand is reaching all audiences, your products and services can reach optimum success.
-If you have any other queries about how to improve your digital marketing campaigns, please contact us.
+By making sure your brand is reaching all audiences, If you have any other queries about how to improve your digital marketing campaigns, please contact us.